 Experience a diverse daily lineup of concerts, offering a variety of music from every genre.
-Be sure to bring a blanket and some friends while you enjoy a free concert under the stars.
+Be sure to bring a blanket and some friends while you enjoy a free concert under the sun and stars.

 Here are the basics of what you need to know before you go:

 Dress for the Weather